 Effective Periodontal Care Can Protect Your Smile and Overall Physical Health

 Gum disease, also known as periodontal disease, can cause a number of serious oral health problems, including missing teeth, gum recession, and more.
 If left untreated, the condition can also lead to severe health concerns, such as heart attack and stroke.
-To help you avoid these conditions, Dr. Steven M. Balloch can carefully examine your gums during each of your routine dental visits.
-Our team offers effective, gentle periodontal care at our Hartford, CT, office.
-We can also provide restorative dentistry to repair damage caused by gum disease.
+To help you avoid these conditions, our team can carefully examine your gums during each of your routine dental visits.
+Our team offers effective, gentle periodontal care at our Glastonbury, CT, office.
+We can also provide restorative dentistry and implant dentistry to repair damage caused by gum disease.

 Do You Need Periodontal Care?